saich9424/SOEN-691-PROJECT/README.md

 ### Technology Implementation
 * <b>Content-based filtering :</b>
   * <b>Steps in Content-based filtering:  </b>
     - Loading and preprocessing of restaurants.csv and reviews.csv file's data.
     - Creating a TF-IDF Vectorizer for different categories using the formulas given above.
-    - Normalizing the resturant data.
+    - Normalizing the restaurant data.
     - Split data into train and test.
     - Generating the user profile based on his/her past rating given to the restaurants.
-We have used 3 as the thresold value.
+We have used 3 as the threshold value.
 If the past rating is below 3, we have consider that user doesn't like the restaurant otherwise he/she likes the restaurant.
     - Generating cosine similarity between user and restaurant vectors to find the distance between vectors.
-Then calculate the prections using above given formula.
+Then calculate the predictions using above given formula.
     - Calculate rmse, mea and mse
     - Model outputs top N restaurant recommendations for that user based on the ranking of restaurant rating predictions

 * <b>Collaborative filtering :</b> We have used ALS with bias and the forumla for it is user_item interaction+user_mean+item_mean global rating